The Business Review, Cambridge

 Content Oriented Development of a Situational Interview

-Douglas Flint, Ph.D. and Lynn Haley, New Brunswick
+Lynn Haley, University of New Brunswick

 ABSTRACT

 Content validity is typically determined qualitatively after test development.
 This study conducted a quantitative content validation early in the development of a situational interview (SI).
 By conducting quantitative content validation immediately following job analysis, important items were identified and the task field narrowed for further development.
 The identification of those items early in the developmental process increased the criterion validity of the selection instrument.
 The only quantitative content validity measure currently in use is the content validity ratio (CVR) developed by Lawshe (1975).
 Even with the relatively small sample size in this study, most task and KSA items had significant CVRs.
 In order to provide better discrimination among items, a confidence interval measure was developed.
 Cronbach (1970) stated that content validity was “evaluated by showing how well the content of the test samples the class of situations about which conclusions are to be drawn.”
 Content validity is usually assessed by examining the extent that subject matter experts (SMEs) agree that success on a test item is essential for doing the job (Carrier, Dalessio & Brown, 1990).
 SMEs, are usually job incumbents, their managers, or supervisors.
 Content validation is commonly a qualitative report in which consensus is achieved between SME’s on two levels.
 First, agreement is sought as to whether particular items sample the content domain.
 Second, consensus is sought on the issue that, collectively, test items reflect a representative sample of the content universe of the particular job.
-These judgments are usually qualitative since many positions have too few incumbents or supervisors to make quantitative assessments possible.

-Examining the Bank Service Quality from Personnel Point of View: The Comparisons of State, Private and Foreign Banks in Turkey
+Examining the Bank Service Quality from Personnel Point of View: The Comparisons of State,

-Musa Pinar, Ph.D., Valparaiso, IN
+Dr. Musa Pinar, Valparaiso University, Valparaiso, IN

-Zeliha Eser, Ph.D., Ankara, Turkey
+Dr. Zeliha Eser, Baskent University, Ankara, Turkey

 ABSTRACT

 This research examines the bank personnel’s perceptions of the quality of banking service offered by the Turkish banks.
 Specifically, the study is aimed to: (a) examine the perceptions of the bank personnel regarding the importance of the bank services; and (b) to compare the perceptions of the bank personnel at state, private and foreign banks.
 The study, which provided some insights into the personnel perceptions in identifying the strong and weak areas of banking services at Turkish banks, found a significant difference between the personnel of private vs. state bank, foreign bank vs. state bank, but not between private vs. foreign personnel.
 These differences, or “gaps”, if not taken care of, could have an adverse impact on bank customer satisfaction and bank performance.
 The study also presents the implications of the results for service quality and competitiveness of the banks in Turkey.
 In today’s dynamic, global marketplace, consumers have more choices and a wide variety of alternative banking services.
 A main challenge for banks is to understand how a customer decides which bank to choose when many of the banks offer similar products and services, such as extra services, free checking, phone access, and on-line and/or mobile banking, to name a few.
+Stickler (2001) states that two things that can differentiate one bank from another and attract the customer are (1) customer service and (2) how the banks present and sell their products and services.
+Customers tend to go where they are made to feel welcome and offered the best quality service (Stickler, 2001).
+As the domestic and global competition has intensified, the above differentiating factors have become even more critical for the survival of the banks.

-Foreign Products Images and Ethnocentrism among Consumers in Five Latin American Countries: An Analysis of Their Similarities and Differences
+Foreign Products Images and Ethnocentrism among Consumers in Five Latin American Countries:

 ABSTRACT

 All over the world consumers are attached to countless products and services that arrive to their ports as a result of global trade.
 Rapid communication and transportation has provided consumers with far more knowledge about products than any time in history.
 The results of this timely information accessibility allow the consumer to investigate the product’s country-of- images more thoroughly.
 Consequently, their information and opinions about the country and its products affects the consumer’s behavior.
 This situation is a major concern of marketers.
 The aim of this paper is to report the results of a study that was conducted to analyze the views of five Latin American Country consumers concerning country of origin images of products that they receive from other countries.
 Additionally, these counties ethnocentrism tendencies were investigated to develop a view on what other factors may be influencing their buying patterns.
 The findings of the study discovered that various perspectives exist among the five country consumers which have an influence on their ethnocentric buying tendencies.
 Country-of-Origin (CO) is a compelling image concept that can be used to affect a product or company’s the competitive positioning and success in the global market-place foreign products.
+Research on Country of Origin effects has a long history.
+Over time, an increasing various new aspects and further aspects of this construct have been accounted for.
+The country of origin literature indicates that consumers assign predetermined ideas about countries and their products during pre-purchase assessments.
+Country-of-Origin (CO) image refers to "buyers' opinions regarding the relative qualities of goods and services produced in various countries" (Bilkey 1993, p. xix).

 Guidelines for Retirement Net Income Replacement Ratios